-- About 80 percent of all respiratory infections that occur during the “flu season” are not type A or type B influenza because there are many other viruses and bacteria that can cause respiratory “influenza-like illness” (ILI).
+- Over 80 percent of all respiratory infections that occur during the “flu season” are not type A or type B influenza because there are many other viruses and bacteria that can cause respiratory “influenza-like illness” (ILI).
 ILI infection symptoms are similar to influenza symptoms and only lab tests can confirm whether an individual has been infected by influenza or an ILI.
+4 5

 Influenza (Flu) Vaccines

 - Most of the influenza vaccines in use in the U.S. are injectable, inactivated vaccines that are made using chicken embryos, insect cells, or dog kidney cells.
 Depending upon the vaccine manufacturer, some influenza vaccines contain an oil in water squalene adjuvant that hyper-stimulates the immune system to produce a stronger antibody response.
-Injectable influenza vaccines packaged in multi-dose vials contain the mercury preservative thimerosal, and inactivated influenza vaccines packaged in single dose vials are either thimerosal-free or contain trace amounts of the mercury preservative, while the live attenuated nasal vaccine contains no thimerosal.
-In 2016 and in 2017, the CDC’s Advisory Committee on Immunization Practices (ACIP) withdrew its recommendation for use of the nasal spray influenza vaccine after analyzing data demonstrating it failed to prevent influenza infection most of the time.
-However, in February 2018, the CDC’s Advisory Committee on Immunization Practices (ACIP) reversed its decision and voted to approve a new formulation of the nasal spray influenza vaccine for the 2018-2019 influenza season.
-This decision was made despite the lack of vaccine efficacy studies to support whether it will offer any improved protection from influenza.
+13 Injectable influenza vaccines packaged in multi-dose vials contain the mercury preservative thimerosal, and inactivated influenza vaccines packaged in single dose vials are either thimerosal-free or contain trace amounts of the mercury preservative, while the live attenuated nasal vaccine contains no thimerosal.
+14 During the 2016/17 and 2017/18 flu seasons, the CDC’s Advisory Committee on Immunization Practices (ACIP) withdrew its recommendation for use of the nasal spray influenza vaccine after analyzing data demonstrating it failed to prevent influenza infection most of the time.15 However, in February 2018, ACIP reversed its decision and voted to approve a new formulation of the nasal spray influenza vaccine for the 2018-2019 influenza season.
+This decision was made despite the lack of vaccine efficacy studies to support whether this vaccine will offer any improved protection from influenza.
+16

-- The CDC recommends that all Americans six months of age or older get a flu shot every year and that babies between six and eight months old should receive two doses of influenza vaccine one month apart in the first year of life.
-The CDC reports that between 2004/2005 and 2017/2018, overall influenza vaccine effectiveness ranged from 10 percent (2004/2005) and 60 percent (2010/2011) and less the 50 percent effective in ten out of 14 flu seasons.
+- The CDC recommends that all Americans six months of age or older get a flu shot every year and that babies between six and eight months old receive two doses of influenza vaccine one month apart in the first year of life.
+17 The CDC reports that between 2004/2005 and 2017/2018, overall influenza vaccine effectiveness ranged from 10 percent (2004/2005) to 60 percent (2010/2011) and the vaccine was less than 50 percent effective in 10 out of 14 flu seasons.

-- In 2013 the Federal Advisory Commission on Childhood Vaccines (ACCV) voted to add GBS to the Vaccine Injury Table (VIT) within the federal Vaccine Injury Compensation Program (VICP) and was officially added in 2017.
-As of November 28, 2017, there had been 4,007 claims filed in the federal Vaccine Injury Compensation Program (VICP) for injuries and deaths following Influenza vaccination, including 134 deaths and 3,873 serious injuries.
+- In 2013, the Federal Advisory Commission on Childhood Vaccines (ACCV) voted to add GBS to the Vaccine Injury Table (VIT) within the federal Vaccine Injury Compensation Program (VICP) and it was officially added in 2017.
+As of Aug 1, 2020, there have been 6,368 claims filed in the federal Vaccine Injury Compensation Program (VICP) for injuries and deaths following influenza vaccination, including 188 deaths and 6,180 serious injuries.

 Food & Drug Administration (FDA)